placeforyiming/RAL_Non-Learning_DepthCompletion/README.md

 ## Publication ##
-Please cite the papers if you use this code:
+Please cite the paper if you use this code:

 ```
 @article{zhao2021surface,